-July – September 2018
+October – December 2018

 As your Big Local Rep, every three months or so, I share my thoughts on local area progress with you as residents and with the central team managing the national programme.
 Your comments and thoughts are always welcome.

 The partnership continues to meet monthly and partner agreements, reports on activities, minutes of meetings and stories of action and change are all posted on the website.
 Monthly financial updates are provided by the Local Trusted Organisation, Mansfield CVS.
 In the autumn, the partnership welcomed Steve Morris, MCVS’s new CEO and welcomed his support and personal interest in Big Warsop.
 One issue the partnership has raised is the level of scrutiny required by the LTO for more complex contracts, especially where working with vulnerable people.